Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 ---

 ## DOORBELL NODE
-The doorbell node allow you to receive ring/call progress events, open the doors, hangup th calls and other things from hikvision and hik compatible doorbells. <br/>
+The doorbell node allow you to receive ring/call progress events, open the doors, hangup calls and other things from hikvision and hik compatible doorbells. <br/>
 Everytime ad intercom sends a message to the node, this message is validated using the filters you selected in the configuration window.
 In case of a match, it emits a msg to the flow.
 <br/>There are many filters you can apply (ringStatus (ring or on call), floor number, unit number, building number and so on.).
-The node is under development and will be out with the upcoming Jikvision-Ultimate version.<br/>

 **Flow Messages**